About your Comfort Zone...

 Now here is my piece of wisdom on the entire thing: What we are primarily growing by leaving our comfort zone is our comfort zone.
 And if that sounds really stupid, and counterproductive to what these motivational speakers and inspirational posters are trying to make you believe, that is probably because it somewhat is.
 After all, you are supposed to earn a fortune, met a girl, by a house and start a family, all by doing things that make you uncomfortable (Which is code for joining some company with questionable business practices)

-Well let me phrase it like this: Never in my life, I have met a single person working as a guide which stated that his/her tours are the best while he/she him/herself is uncomfortable.
-And in fact, let me just expand that to everybody working in a guest service position.
+Let me phrase it like this: Never in my life, I have met a single person working as a guide that stated that his/her tours are the best while he/she him/herself is uncomfortable.
+And in fact, let me expand that to everybody working in a guest service position.
 When you are uncomfortable, you tend to get nervous, which in turn can influence your judgement, leading to more rash decisions.
 Your feelings can transfer to other people around you, further reducing the level of comfort for everybody, which can all end up in a negative feedback loop.
 However, the good thing is that this feedback-loop is stopped easily.
 By returning to a place of more comfort.
 By going with your gut.

 But as just demonstrated by my own, entirely anecdotal, and subjective evidence, we can expand our comfort zone by carefully probing its borders.
 And I mean carefully.
 You should be aware that leaving your comfort zone is, for your brain at least, still a negative experience.
-Only it gets counteracted by the level of dopamine released whenever you successfully complete your task.
+Only it gets counteracted by the level of dopamine released whenever you complete your task.
 And because we are all deadly addicted to dopamine, our brain now remembers all those hardships and pains we experienced during our mission as just another way to get some.
 This effectively tricks the brain into wanting to repeat the experience, even if it was unpleasant.
 However, if the experience is to negative, or indeed the entire project a failure the dopamine will not be released, your brain will not be tricked into believing it had a positive experience and in turn try and avoid this behaviour in the future.
 Which, of course, is the worst-case scenario if you want to condition yourself to do some obviously unpleasant tasks.

-So, as we are standing on gods green earth, we should not aim for the moon, but rather the second floor of a nearby building.
-As this is most likely to result in a positive experience, in turn, actually increasing our comfort zone.
+So, as we are standing on gods green earth, we should not aim for the moon, but rather the second floor of a nearby building as this is most likely to result in a positive experience, in turn, actually increasing our comfort zone.
 And as established prior, we perform the best while inside our comfort zone.
 And the larger that window of performance, the better for us?

 The dangers of comfort:

 If these examples sound familiar, that is probably because they are.
 And the reason they are so familiar is apparent.
-Because, all these, and many other similar activities, offer easy short-term satisfaction without any kind of effort.
+Because, all these, and many other similar activities, offer easy short-term satisfaction without any effort.
 But these activities pose a problem: Because while we are complacent, our comfort zone does not expand.
 In fact, the opposite occurs.
 Because just as the mice in the maze can unlearn its behaviours if they are no longer rewarded, so can we.
 And more and more of the outside world turns into a hostile and uncomfortable place, as our own tolerance to such experiences shrinks every time we opt to choose the complacent, accessible way.

 And it gets worse.
 Upon experiencing great upsets, it is a human reflex to search out our complacent zone.
 That place we feel safest at.
 That place we keep getting our dopamine with the least amount of effort.
 And that behaviour turns bad to worse.
 Because every time we respond in that manner to an incident, we further condition our brain towards the success of that flight-response.
 The outer edges of what we call comfort zone start to erode, resulting in the same response occurring much quicker.
 And now we are caught in a negative feedback-loop all over again.